 Who Made God?

-This attribute of God is called “Aseity”.
-It comes from the Latin esse a se, meaning “being from oneself”, different from esse ab alia, meaning “being from another”.
-Theologians call this one of God’s “Non-communicable Attributes”.
-In other words, they are true of Him and can’t be true of anyone else.
+This attribute of God is called “aseity”.
+It comes from the Latin esse a se, meaning “being from oneself”, and differs from esse ab alia, meaning “being from another”.
+Theologians call this one of God’s “non-communicable attributes”.
+In other words, they are true of Him and cannot be true of anyone else.
 Without them, God would just be like us, but better.

 "In the beginning, God created the heavens and the earth" (Genesis 1:1).
-Creation has a beginning, but not so with God.
-He was there before the beginning, when there was nothing but Him, existing eternally in all His perfection from Himself and by Himself.
+Creation has a beginning, but God does not.
+He was there before the beginning, when there was nothing but God, existing eternally in all His perfection from Himself and by Himself.

 “Lord, You have been our dwelling place in all generations.
-Before the mountains were brought forth, or ever You had formed the earth and the world, even from everlasting to everlasting, You are God” (Psalm 90:1-2).
+Before the mountains were brought forth, or ever You had formed the earth and the world, even from everlasting to everlasting, You are God

 God’s love comes from Himself and is complete within Himself.